mebeauchamp/CoxFlex/README.md

 R program including CoxFlex and related functions.

 #### `Tutorial - How to fit a flexible model in R with CoxFlex.pdf`
-Tutorial, with an example, of how to use the R program.
+Tutorial on how to use the R program, with a detailed example.

 #### `dat.RData`
-Dataset used as the example in the tutorial.
+Dataset used for the example in the tutorial.